fourieraudio/docs/manual/transform.suite/upgrade-suite.md

 ## Before You Begin

-- The system must remain powered on during the upgrade
+- The system must remain powered on during the upgrade.
-- The upgrade process takes around 10-15 minuets
+- The upgrade process takes around 10-15 minuets.

 ## Step-by-Step Upgrade Instructions